dustin-archive/lowdown-js/README.md

 # Loop
 ## for and while
 + `for` Use it when you know the start and end of a loop.
-+ `while` Use it when you dont' know the start and end of a loop.
++ `while` Use it when you don't know the start and end of a loop.

 # Functions